gear-foundation/academy/docs/03-hello-world/hello-world.md

 - `gtest` — a library for testing smart contracts (it will be added as a dev dependency).
 - `gear-wasm-builder` — a helping module aiding in building programs using Gear (it will be added as a build dependency).

 Importantly, we must use a particular version of these libraries.
 The compatible libraries version is located at the `946ac47` commit of the Gear repository.
-Therefore we are to point it in the `Cargo.toml` file.
+Therefore, we'll point it in the `Cargo.toml` file.

 ```toml title="Cargo.toml"
 [package]